k-kieslich/home/_teaching/Teaching_UvA.md

 ---
 title: "University of Amsterdam, Amsterdam School of Communication Research"
 collection: teaching
-type: "Undergraduate course"
+#type: "Undergraduate course"
 permalink: /teaching/Teaching_UvA
 #venue: "University of Amsterdam, Amsterdam School of Communication Research"
-date: 2023-10-01
+#date: 2023-10-01
 location: "Amsterdam, Netherlands"
 ---

-Statistical Reasoning: Theory and Application & Statistical Modelling for Communication Research
+Statistical Reasoning: Theory and Application (WT2024) & Statistical Modelling for Communication Research (WT2023)

-In this course I tought statistical reasoning to communication science students.
-Topics included were linear regression, mediation, moderation, ANOVAs, sampling distributions, and probablity models.
+In these courses I tought statistical reasoning to BA communication science students at the Amsterdam School of Communication Research (ASCoR).
+Topics included in these courses were linear regression, mediation, moderation, ANOVAs, sampling distributions, and probablity models.
 Data analysis was performed in SPSS.

-I tought two groups each in the winter semester of 2023 and 2024.
+I tought two groups each in the winter term of 2023 and 2024.